Automattic/wp-calypso/client/blocks/extension-redirect/README.md

-`<ExtensionRedirect />` is a React component that conditionally redirects a user from an extension page to the corresponding plugin installation page, if the corresponding plugin isn't installed or activated on the given site.
+`<ExtensionRedirect />` is a React component that conditionally redirects a user from an extension page to the corresponding plugin installation page, if the corresponding plugin isn't installed or activated on the given site, or if the required minimum plugin version isn't met.

 ## Usage

-Render the component, passing `siteId` and `pluginId`.
+Render the component, passing `siteId` and `pluginId` (and optionally, `minimumVersion`).
 It does not accept any children, nor does it render any elements to the page.
 Use it near the top level of your extension page.

 ## Props